Logical Separability of Labeled Data Examples under Ontologies: Fundamental Results on Strong Separability

-We introduce strong separability and give a characterization of strong $(\text{FO},\text{FO})$-separability that, in contrast to Theorem~\ref{critFOwithoutUNA}, establishes a link to KB unsatisfiability rather than to the evaluation of rooted UCQs.
-We also observe that strong projective separability and strong non-projective separability coincide in all relevant cases.
-We also settle the complexity of deciding strong separability in GNFO. \begin{definition} An FO-formula $\varphi(\vec{x})$ \emph{strongly separates} a labeled FO-KB $(\Kmc,P,N)$ if \begin{enumerate}
+We introduce strong separability and the special cases of strong definability, referring expression existence, and entity distinguishability.
+We observe that, in contrast to weak separability, strong projective separability and strong non-projective separability coincide in all relevant cases.
+We then give a characterization of strong $(\text{FO},\text{FO})$-separability that has the consequence that also in the context of strong separability UCQs have the same separating power as FO.
+In contrast to Theorem~\ref{critFOwithoutUNA} for weak separability, however, it establishes a link to KB satisfiability rather than to the evaluation of rooted UCQs.
+We also settle the complexity of deciding strong separability in GNFO.